Pat Robertson, televangelist and a leader of the religious right, dies at 93

 Though his campaign was unsuccessful, it elevated Robertson's profile among politically engaged white evangelicals.
 The following year, Robertson founded the Christian Coalition in an effort to mobilize those voters.

+Ralph Reed, the former executive director of the Christian Coalition, said Robertson was very skillful at building up the political muscle of the Christian right and rallying voters around the issues he cared about.

+"It is undeniable whatever one thinks of his politics — and I was fortunate and privileged to be at his side — that he transformed the Republican party and with it American politics," Reed said.

 At that time, another group with a similar mission was dissolving.
 The Moral Majority was founded in the 1970s by another politically conservative, Virginia-based minister, Jerry Falwell.
-His son, Jerry Falwell, Jr., is president of Liberty University in Lynchburg, Va.
+His son, Jerry Falwell Jr., is the former president of Liberty University in Lynchburg, Va.
 In an interview with NPR in 2017, Falwell Jr. said Robertson was influential in coalescing the voting power of the Christian right.

 "They had a huge impact," he said.
 "I guess their main impact was bringing Christians together as a political force, to work together."